Billzxl/LLM-material/README.md

 This repository aims to record valuable LLM-related material.

 There is already tons of material on LLM.
-To keep from getting lost in it, we built this repository. **Rather than including all available material, we will focus on curating a collection of the most valuable, useful, and interesting material.** If some material you think is good isn't included (maybe your work), PULL A REQUEST!
+To keep from getting lost in it, we built this repository. **Rather than including all available material, we will focus on curating a collection of the most valuable, useful, and interesting material.** If some material you think is good isn't included, PULL A REQUEST!
 We will provide a brief review of each material in the near future.

 ✅ indicates that a material has been read by us